Cristian Devenish

-Cristian Castro Devenish (born 25 January 2001) is a Colombian professional footballer who plays as a defender for Atlético Nacional.
+Cristian David Castro Devenish (born 25 January 2001) is a Colombian professional footballer who plays as a centre-back for Primeira Liga club AVS.

 Playing career

 Devenish began playing football at the age of 10 with his local club Deportivo Galapa, and then had stints at the academies of América de Cali and Atlético Nacional.
 After signing with Atlético Nacional, Devenish had a loan in Portugal with Vizela for the 2019–20 season, and on 28 August 2020 signed another loan with Boavista.
-Devenish made his professional debut with Boavista in a 1-0 Primeira Liga loss to Vitória S.C. on 19 October 2020.
+Devenish made his professional debut with Boavista in a 1–0 Primeira Liga loss to Vitória S.C. on 19 October 2020.

+On 31 January 2024, Devenish returned to Portugal, with Atlético Nacional loaning him to Primeira Liga side Rio Ave until the end of the 2023–24 season.